-Boca athletes are always looking for challenges to push past their limits.
+BOCA athletes are always looking for challenges to push past their limits.
 Triathlons are a favorite of many, but sometimes we choose to focus on a single discipline.
-The Waikiki Rough Water Swim for example has been a popular event, but what if we multiply it by TEN…”just for fun!”
+The Waikiki Rough Water Swim, for example, has been a popular event, but what if we multiply it by ten…”just for fun!”

 Due to strong currents, the originally estimated five-hour trek lasted eight hours.
 These committed performers are not deterred.
-With Chris Gardner and Bill Goding as support crew, the formula for success is in their favor.
-A lot depends on conditions of the given day, and there is more training ahead, but when the August date is announced, these competitors will rise to the challenge.
+With Chris Gardner and Bill Goding as the support crew, the formula for success is in their favor.
+A lot depends on conditions on the given day, and there is more training ahead, but when the August date is announced, these competitors will rise to the challenge.

-Like skilled Boca warriors, they will swim with passion.
+Like skilled BOCA warriors, they will swim with passion.

 - August: 1st attempt aborted due to a large tiger shark circling swimmers for 45 minutes.